SwannSG/jspy/jsGoodPractices.md

 ###Don't pollute the Global Namespace###

 Use a Module Pattern (with one global variable).

-Other variables are referenced inside the module.
+Other variables and methods are referenced inside the module via the single global variable.

 var myOneGlobalVariable = (function() {
     var modulePrivateVariableOne = 10;